 Four statues made from Carrara marble stand at the entrance portico of the KTM Tanjong Pagar Railway Station.
 Photo taken by the author.

-With the governmental announcements last year, the future of the lines and stations in Singapore entered a new phase that had also been evolving since World War II.
-Postwar, the Malayan Railway Ordinance of 1948 had seen the management of the railways transferred from FMSR to the post-war Malayan Railway Administration, and later, to Keretapi Tanah Melayu (KTM) Berhad.
-Under the Malaysian Railway Act of 1991, KTM was corporatised the following year and wholly owned by the Malaysian government.
-The Malaysia Singapore Points of Agreement of 1990 had been signed by representatives of both countries to settle all issues related to the railway and its stations, but it is only two decades later that the resolution of those points in relation to both parties was finally made.
+With the government announcements last year, the future of the lines and stations in Singapore entered a new phase that had also been evolving since World War II.
+Postwar, the Malayan Railway Ordinance of 1948 had seen the management of the railways transferred from the FMSR to the postwar Malayan Railway Administration, and later to Keretapi Tanah Melayu Berhad (KTM).
+Under the Malaysian Railway Act of 1991, the KTM was corporatised the following year and wholly owned by the Malaysian government.
+The Malaysia–Singapore Points of Agreement of 1990 had been signed by representatives of both countries to settle all issues related to the railway and its stations, but it is only two decades later that the resolution of those points in relation to both parties was finally made.